deltabeard/texturepack-utils/mTP64.md

 #### texture_offset

-The offset of the texture entry within the file in multiples of eight bytes, whereby a value of 1 is equal to 8 Bytes.
+The offset of the texture entry within the file in bytes, divided by eight.
+Whereby a value of 1 is equal to 8 bytes.

 ### for each n_textures